johnaoss/latex/README.md

 - Crowdmark: Template for assignments submitted by Crowdmark.
 - Lecture: Template for lectures.
-- PrintedAssignment: Template for printedAssignments.
+- PrintedAssignment: Template for printed assignments.

+## Copyright

+This project is a direct fork of [Calvin Kent's LaTeX](fileshttps://github.com/CalvinKent/My-LaTeX).

+More information can be found in [LICENSE.md](./LICENSE.md)